ChristopherBarrington/scamp/docs/content/usage-guide/_index.md

 {{< /tab >}}

 This will create empty files instead of analysing data but will produce errors if there is a configuration problem.
 Your analysis may still fail when it runs though!

-Since {scamp} uses the parameters file for _all_ pipeline parameters, we cannot use the `--` approach to pass parameter options to {scamp}.
-This would effectively add additional stanzas to the configuration file.
-Depending on implementation, some parameters may be passed using `--_nextflow.<parameter>`.